 The bottom line?

 I love my country, and that's the main reason for sharing my knowledge about Norway with all of you.

-I do not work in the travel industry, and has no professional interest in it, so just take it from a Natural Born Norwegian.
+I do not work in the travel industry, and have no professional interest in it, so just take it from a Natural Born Norwegian.

 I do not know everything, but I use a lot of time exploring Norwegian sites to find what you might want to know.
 Putting myself in your shoes I try to understand what you want and need to know, the same way I would have wanted if I was visiting Your country.

 If you like it I hope you will come back to it, and I hope you will tell others about it.